feldberlin/wavenet/README.md

 # Wavenet

-A small unconditioned wavenet implementation.
-Includes fast generation.
+An unconditioned Wavenet implementation with fast generation.

 ## Installation